aiserrock/LoansAnalyzerBack/readme.md

   The author set himself the task of developing a web application for working with loans, which:
-1.determines overdue loans,
+1. determines overdue loans,
-2.automatically calculates the income of the lender (from investments under
+2. automatically calculates the income of the lender (from investments under
 percent) for all time, as well as in real time
-3.Automatically calculates the lender's loss (from an investment under
+3. Automatically calculates the lender's loss (from an investment under
 interest), i.e. unreturned money
-4.Gives the borrower access to a page with a detailed
+4. Gives the borrower access to a page with a detailed
 information on debt and payment history,
-5.sends to the borrower a payment schedule - a table with detailed,
+5. sends to the borrower a payment schedule - a table with detailed,
 information in which month how much money to pay,
 6. conducts analytics of the history of loans of a specific person with the aim of
 approval / disapproval of a loan.